ig-emediplan/specification/chtransmissionformat/README.md

 Years not listed here MUST NOT be accepted when parsing using ChTransmissionFormat.
 All constraints listed above also apply to the specific parts defined for a `ReleaseYear`.

-Note that the JSON format itself does not contain a version marker as it would be duplicated data when transmitted using ChTransmissionFormat and one of the goals is to reduce the data size.
-Therefore, CHMED documents SHOULD be transmitted using ChTransmissionFormat (there may be transmission environments where size is not relevant and the used version is implicitly defined/transmitted in some other way which allows the transfer of the plain JSON data instead).

 ### ReleaseYear 16

 ```